-Because reports of events came slowly to America, there were great misunderstandings on all sides of the debate.
-In 1792, the news that France had declared war on the alliance of kings led Jefferson to believe that France had been forced to take pre-emptive steps.
+Because international news reports came slowly to America, great misunderstandings developed on all sides of the debate.
+In 1792, the news that France had declared war on a European alliance of kings led Jefferson to believe that France had been forced to take pre-emptive steps.
 He was not aware that Lafayette had concluded that his government was out of control.
-While leading French troops against the Austrians, Marquis de Lafayette had defected from the army.
+While leading French troops against the Austrians, Lafayette had defected from the army.
 His letters from jail posed delicate problems for an administration that wanted to help an old ally without committing America to either of the sides Lafayette had already taken.
-Jefferson pinned his hopes on Brissot de Warville, a leader of the Girondin faction, who spoke of "our" revolutions and republics (Washington deleted "our" from one of Jefferson's documents addressed to France, however.)
-The execution of aristocrats by popular tribunals led to nervous arguments in America and Jefferson's famous letter on which he falls into arguing that the revolution's glorious ends justified apocalyptic means: "My own affections have been deeply wounded by some of the martyrs to the cause, but rather than it should have failed, I would have seen half the earth desolated.
-Were there but an Adam & Eve left in every country, & left free, it would be better than as it now is."
+Jefferson pinned his hopes on Brissot de Warville, a leader of the Girondin faction, who spoke of "our" revolutions and republics.
+(Washington, however, deleted "our" from one of Jefferson's documents addressed to France.)
+The execution of aristocrats by popular tribunals led to nervous arguments in America and the famous letter in which Jefferson argued that glorious ends justified apocalyptic means: "My own affections have been deeply wounded by some of the martyrs to this cause, but rather than it should have failed, I would have seen half the earth desolated.
+Were there but an Adam and an Eve left in every country, and left free, it would be better than as it now is."4